 Main Street fully reopening is critical to putting our economy on the path to recovery and to date, the U.S. Food and Drug Administration (FDA) has authorized three COVID-19 vaccines that are free to all individuals who want one.
-Recent survey data shows that 70% of Hispanic small business owners say it is very important that their employees receive a vaccine.
+Recent survey data shows that 61% of female small employers say it is very important that their employees receive a vaccine.
 As a small business owner, you can play a critical role in championing the vaccine with your employees and in your community, and this tip sheet provides guidance on how you can do both.